Upazila Nirbahi Officer: History

 The role of the UNO was created in accordance with a decision by the military regime of Lieutenant General Hussain Muhammad Ershad.
 In 1982, the Ershad government constituted a committee for administrative reorganization and reform.
 One of the committee's major recommendations was to create a representative body called upazila porishod (council) under a directly elected chair.
-The government created the position of thana nirbahi officer or TNO (thana executive officer) later renaming it upazila nirbhahi officer (UNO)—in each of the existing thanas (later upgraded and renamed upazila) outside the metropolitan areas.
+The government created the position of thana nirbahi officer or TNO (thana executive officer) later establishing the post of upazila nirbhahi officer (UNO)—in each of the upazilas created from rural thanas except metropolitan areas where thanas retained administrative value.

-About the same time subdivisions were upgraded and converted into districts, responsibility for all development activities at the local level was transferred to the upazila porishads. it was also decided that the UNO should continue to chair the upazila porishads until an elected chair took office.
+About the same time, subdivisions were upgraded and converted into districts, responsibility for all development activities at the local level was transferred to the upazila porishads. it was also decided that the UNO should continue to chair the upazila porishads until an elected chair took office.

 UNOs were normally posted from among the officers ranked as "senior assistant secretary" of the BCS Administration cadre.